-Grade: Grade 2/3 reject used railway sleepers and offcuts.
-They are the mixed bag residue of different sizes of used railway sleepers that have been rejected as seconds or offcuts.
+Grade: Grade 1-3 reject used railway sleepers and offcuts.
+They are the mixed bag residue of different sizes of used railway sleepers that have been rejected as seconds, last of stock or offcuts.
 SEE PHOTOS ABOVE OF THE VARIOUS BARGAIN PACKS OF RAILWAY SLEEPERS

 Colour: Variety of colours on the outside.
 Various lighter shades on the inside, when cut or planed.